Quest Map Pro

 Finally, the Direction Type defines the direction type.
 This is used for culling the name of the direction, toggling the direction on or off based on the direction toggles, and similar logic.

 In most cases, the Directions array should not be edited.
 However, it might be desired to rotate all directions by a specific offset.
 By default Quest Map Pro is configured to have North align with a rotation of 0, which would have it appearing as “up” in the editor when viewing the top orthographic view.
-If you wish to rotate all directions relative to this, rather than editing the Directions array, it is recommended to simply add the offset you wish to use via the Compass Offset value (under the Compass section of settings).
+If you wish to rotate all directions relative to this, rather than editing the Directions array, it is recommended to simply add the offset you wish to use via the Compass Offset value (under the section of settings).
 Setting this value to 90, for instance, will move North to 90 degrees, East to 180, South to -90 and West to 0, effectively rotating the compass 90 degrees in the clockwise direction.

 Compass